 Founder and first Artistic Director Julia J. White makes plans with the Eastern Mennonite University music department to start a children’s choir.
 Spring and fall 1992 auditions are held.

-Rehearsals begin in the fall with 37 members grades 4-8.
+Rehearsals begin in the fall with 37 members, grades 4-8.
 Accompanist John Fast begins with SVCC.
-Concerts held fall and spring and Bach Festivals with orchestra in June.
+Concerts held fall and spring and Bach Festival with orchestra in June.

 Preparatory Choir (grades 2-3) is added and membership totals 60.
 Concerts include choir exchange with Fairfax Children’s Choir, fall and spring concerts, American Boychoir concert, and Bach Festival.

 Membership totals 94 in Preparatory Choir (grades 2-4, 28 members), Concert Choir (grades 5-8, 46 members), and Girls’ Choir (grades 9-12, 18 members).
 Concerts include fall, Christmas and spring, American Boychoir, State Reading Association in Richmond.
 Brent Holl is added to the staff as Music Theory Instructor.

 Ensembles are restructured.
 Membership totals 97 in Preparatory Choir (grades 3-5), Concert Choir (grades 6-12), and new Chorale (grades 8-12).
 Concerts include fall, Christmas, and spring, Evensong, local run-out concerts, Washington DC tour with Fairfax CC.
 SVCC skirts and vests purchased.
 Judy Leaman begins part-time as Choir Manager.